5 Best Pickleball Paddle For Two Handed Backhand 2023

 • Can be difficult to control when hitting heavy spin shots.

 When it comes to performance, the Vulcan V560 is definitely top-notch.
-The weight of the paddle measures in at 8.4oz on average, which is enough to give you power but not too much to cause fatigue from extended use.
+The weight of the paddle measures in at an average of 8.4 oz, which is enough to give you power but not so much as to cause fatigue from extended use.

 The edge guard is designed to protect your hand from contact with the ball or court – a feature that I found incredibly useful during long rallies.